scheinerman/Matroids.jl/docs/src/design.md

 We create the dual, $M^*$, of $M$ by providing it with the rank function
 $r^*(X) = |S| - r(M) + r(S-X)$.

-An additional advantage to this approach is that operations that yield new matroids from old are generally quick.
+An advantage to this approach is that operations that yield new matroids from old are generally quick.
 The new matroid's rank function accesses the rank function(s) of the previously defined matroid(s).